-Curata, a content curation software company, recently published its 2014 Content Marketing Tactics Planner using survey data it gathered from more than 500 marketers.
+Curata, a content curation software company, recently published its 2014 Content Marketing Tactics Planner using survey data is gathered from more than 500 marketers.
 While the ebook itself is chock-full of good advice and insights, the stack ranking of the perceived challenges of marketers really caught my attention.
 Specifically, that content promotion was dead last on the list.

 It could only be dead last for one of two reasons: either many marketers have mastered content promotion already, or most marketers don’t yet know they should converge their owned media efforts with paid and earned media for promotion and distribution.
 It’s likely the latter.

 Why would it be the latter?
-Because the Content Marketing Institute (CMI) reports that 58 percent of B2B marketers and 68 percent of B2C marketers feel their content is not effective.
+Because the Content Marketing Institute (CMI) reports that 58 percent of B2-B marketers and 68 percent of B2C marketers feel their content is not effective.
 Furthermore, Econsultancy reports that only 38 percent of brands even have a content marketing strategy.
 Content promotion tactics combined with owned media development and measurement equate to a content marketing strategy.

 1. Limited staff – In content marketing, the quality vs. quantity debate still rages.
 Finding the perfect mix is like finding snow in the desert – it’s not going to happen.
 Improving quality or increasing quantity takes time and can be challenging to insource with limited staff.

 Marketers who build real relationships with industry media outlets and influencers can earn coverage (content promotion) for their content without directly impacting the budget.
-It can also partially free up some of their reliance on outsourcing and technology – freeing up additional budget.
+It can also partially free up some of their reliance on outsourcing and technology – freeing up an additional budget.

 3. Creating enough content on a regular basis – This is very much related to both challenges one and two.
 With a limited budget, outsourcing becomes much more difficult.
 With limited staff resources, insourcing content development is harder to do, too.

-However, marketers who do earned and paid content promotion (seventh on the list) can cut down on production and see better results, according to Forrester’s study.
+However, marketers who do earn and paid content promotion (seventh on the list) can cut down on production and see better results, according to Forrester’s study.
 This will free up some of the limitations in time and budget.

-4. Finding the best sources to create amazing content – The Internet is teeming with information and Big Data on the ideal audience, media and influencers to pitch and topics that resonate.
-Tools like Cision, BuzzSumo, inPowered, SEMRush, Hitwise and many others serve up information content marketers can use to overcome this challenge.
+4. Finding the best sources to create amazing content – The Internet is teeming with information and Big Data on the ideal audience, media, and influencers to pitch and topics that resonate.
+Tools like Cision, BuzzSumo, inPowered, SEMRush, Hitwise, and many others serve up information content marketers can use to overcome this challenge.

-The bottom line here is to do good research before creating content, pitching the media or launching a paid promotion campaign.
+The bottom line here is to do good research before creating content, pitching the media, or launching a paid promotion campaign.
 Many of the tools mentioned above are free to use or can be affordably added to a content marketing budget.

 The first thing to do to get started is to honestly assess how much time and resources are dedicated to content promotion. . . and I’m not talking about social media broadcasting from the company’s accounts, either.
 If the answer is little to none—and it likely is—then the source of the first three challenges has just been identified.